Did you know that you could be eating something that you thought was good for you, but in reality this food could be making you fat! SHOCKING! YES!!!

 #5 – Coated Vegetables

-Well, indeed… why not.
-Hmmm… perhaps this “dressing up” is not quite the best idea out there and the reason why is the fact that the “dressing up “ of the veggies add on extra “stuff” including more calories, extra processing that could destroy nutrients and potentially an INCREASED tendency to want to OVER-EAT these processed vegetables.
+Well, indeed… why not?
+Hmmm… perhaps this “dressing up” is not quite the best idea out there.
+The “dressing up” of the veggies add on extra “stuff”, including more calories, extra processing that could destroy nutrients, and potentially an INCREASED tendency to want to OVER-EAT these processed vegetables.

 Examples of these coated, and usually delicious, coated vegetables include veggies that are drenched in flour and other coatings and then fried for that crunchy appeal.
-Yes, in many of these cases we have just discussed, technically you are still eating a vegetable, but it has changed from its natural form in some way or has been processed in a way that makes it easier to consume.
+Technically you are still eating a vegetable, but it has changed from its natural form in some way or has been processed in a way that makes it easier to consume.
 Hence, this introduces the opportunity to consume more of these veggies and in turn such veggies can make you fat!

 SO, IF YOU THINK YOU ARE EATING VEGETABLES… and as a result you are “EATING HEALTHY”… oh dear… it may be time to RE-THINK this conclusion.
 How healthy is that portion of vegetables you are about to consume?
 Yes, this makes you want to stop and think about the different ways you have consumed vegetables recently.
 Beware of veggies that are making you fat!

-If you want to shrink your waistline and beat serious diseases naturally, then check out the Best Foods that Rapidly Slim & Heal in 7 Days program here:
+If you want to shrink your waistline and beat serious diseases naturally, then click here to check out the Best Foods that Rapidly Slim & Heal in 7 Days program.